 Laws governing the interpretation of Wills vary from state to state.
 Your Will should be reviewed to determine whether Florida law varies from the law of your former state in any substantive way that defeats your estate planning goals.
-For example, you may have provisions in your Will which attempt to penalize your spouse or heirs from contesting any provisions of the Will or from exercising their rights under Florida law to receive a share of your estate.
-Or you may have a provision attempting to convey your Florida homestead property in an impermissible manner.
+For example, you may have provisions in your Will which attempt to penalize your spouse or heirs if they contest any provisions of the Will or if they attempt to exercise their rights under Florida law to receive a share of your estate.
+You also may have a provision attempting to convey your Florida homestead property in an impermissible manner.
 Provisions of this type are unenforceable and of no effect in Florida.

 VII.
 Have You Ever Resided in a Community Property State?

 A number of states, unlike Florida, are community property states.
 Whether property is community or separate affects your and your spouse’s rights in determining your income and death tax liabilities and property rights.
 If you are relocating to Florida from a community property state, your assets should be reviewed to determine their character so that unanticipated and undesirable tax consequences can be avoided.

 VIII.
 Have You Adequately Provided for the Management of Your Assets if You Become Incapacitated?

 In some states, Powers of Attorney lose their validity when the principal becomes incapacitated.
 In Florida, they do not--if properly drafted.
 Consequently, it is usually advisable to sign a “Durable” Power of Attorney which appoints an individual as your agent to manage your assets in the event you can no longer do so.
 Such Powers of Attorney are an inexpensive substitute for the formal, after-the-fact court appointment of a Guardian should you ever become temporarily or permanently incapacitated.